hellodanylo/key2gym/README.md

 ## Documentation

 The deployment documentation is avaiable in the distribution under the `docs` folder.
+It's also soon will be available online at the project's website.

 ## Contributing

 This project is currently maintained by 1 person.
 So all contributions are very welcome.
+If you would like to contribute, you might want to start with talking to other developers at the project's [Google Group](https://groups.google.com/forum/?hl=ru&fromgroups#!forum/key2gym).

-Feel free to:
+Then feel free to:

 1. Pick any issue from the `Issues` page
 2. Fork the repository